joniibra/webdev/README.md

 ## Ads Block – Custom Filter Lists
 <br />
 The filter lists block most ads on the web.
-This is the list what to do:
+This is the list what to do.
 <br />
 <br />
 <br />